Aeltumn/automated_crafting/README.md

 # Automated Crafting
-An open-source plugin for Spigot [1.12-1.15] and Sponge [1.12] which adds powerful autocrafters capable of automatically crafting anything.
+An open-source plugin for Spigot 1.12 through 1.15 which adds powerful autocrafters capable of automatically crafting anything.
 With a configuration to allow further customisation like increasing the difficulty of obtaining the autocrafters.

 <br/>